TabithaChelagat/Market_Research_Analysis/README.md

   - Women are more concerned about gun violence and healthcare inaccessibility compared to men.

 - **Responsibility to Speak Out**:
-  - 58% believe companies should speak out on social issues.
+  - 58% believe companies should speak out on social issues, with 41.15% of these having some college education or less
+  -
   - Agreement is highest among those with lower education levels and declines with higher education levels.
 Disagreement shows the opposite trend.

 # Recommendations